Concordium/concordium-client/README.md

 - `transaction`
   - Commands for sending transactions and querying their status.
 - `account`
-  - Commands for inspecting and modyfying accounts.
+  - Commands for inspecting and modifying accounts on the chain.
+Local configuration can be modified via `config account ...`.
 - `module`
   - Commands for deploying and inspecting smart contract modules.
 - `contract`